rauhryan/sweetvids/readme.markdown

 How to get SweetVids running?
 --
+ > Updated : Tho sweetvids does support some cool things with tarantino and database verisioning
+ > Sweetvids now uses sqlite so you should now be able to simply open the project in VS2010 and
+ > launch the application.
+Depending on your hardware set up you may have some trouble with x64 vs x86 machines

 Sweet vids uses FluentNHibernate but we are using some custom rake commands to get the database up and running.

 1. the rake command `rake dbCreateDev ` should create the required sqlServer container and run the initial schema scripts.